Fayikk/ProjectWithMicroservices/README.md

 Once Docker for Windows is installed, go to the Settings > Advanced option, from the Docker icon in the system tray, to configure the minimum amount of memory and CPU like so:
 Memory: 4 GB
 CPU: 2

-At the root directory which include docker-compose.yml files, run below command: docker-compose -f docker-compose.yml -f docker-compose.override.yml up -d Wait for docker compose all microservices.
+At the root directory which include docker-compose.yml files, run below command:

+docker-compose -f docker-compose.yml -f docker-compose.override.yml up -d

+Wait for docker compose all microservices.
 That’s it! (some microservices need extra time to work so please wait if not worked in first shut)

+if you want take this project,just "docker-compose -f docker-compose.yml -f docker-compose.override.yml Kill" and "docker-compose -f docker-compose.yml -f

+docker-compose.override.yml restart" do it.It is enough for this work.

 You can launch microservices as below urls: